fluttered-book/fluttered-book.github.io/content/docs/quality/architecture.md

 A feature in this context means a piece of functionality that is somewhat self-contained.

-Let's taka a shopping app as example.
+Let's take a shopping app as example.
 It can have the following features:

 - Storefront